OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/profiles/read-write-data-api-profile.md

 #### Standards

-The OBIE principles for developing API standards:
+The OBL principles for developing API standards:

-* OBIE will adopt existing standards where relevant/appropriate to minimise re-inventing the wheel.
+* OBL will adopt existing standards where relevant/appropriate to minimise re-inventing the wheel.
 * The Standards currently being reviewed include ISO20022 and FAPI.
-* OBIE will favour developer/user experience over and above adoption of existing Standards, in order to create a more future proof Standard.
+* OBL will favour developer/user experience over and above adoption of existing Standards, in order to create a more future proof Standard.
-* OBIE will work with other relevant bodies to align with, contribute to and/or adopt other Standards work, especially relating to creation of Standards around APIs and JSON payloads.
+* OBL will work with other relevant bodies to align with, contribute to and/or adopt other Standards work, especially relating to creation of Standards around APIs and JSON payloads.

 #### ISO 20022